 - If identical product is not available, then product may be exchanged for like valued product

 Please keep in mind, it is not mandatory for a distributor to take back overage or defective product, or provide claim adjustments for product.
 The exchange is at the sole discretion of the distributor.

-** Note: For orders placed for out of state shipment, it is the special occasion licensee’s responsibility to ensure importation laws for other states are followed.
-This includes obtaining any appropriate permits and authorizations, and also includes compliance with the destination state taxes.
+** Note: For orders placed for out-of-state shipment, it is the special occasion licensee’s responsibility to ensure importation laws for other states are followed.
+This includes obtaining all appropriate permits and authorizations, and also includes compliance with the destination state taxes.

 Mandatory Alcohol Server Training (MAST) – Temporary Allowance for Class 13 Permit Holders